KotlecikzZiemniaczkami/komunikator_1_2/README.md

 3. All communication is deleted immediately after reading
 4. Project is made in easy-to-use blocks so it is easy to redo or implement to other, bigger code

-## Fumctions
+## Functions
 This project is a chat application, enabeling communication in local network.
 It was made for Windows operating system, and it has following functions:
-*sending messeges using Windows sockets
+1. sending messeges using Windows sockets
-*receiving messeges using Windows sockets
+2. receiving messeges using Windows sockets
-*adding addresses to database
+3. adding addresses to database
-*deleting addresses from database
+4. deleting addresses from database
-*showing the list of "friends" from database *encrypting and decrypting messeges
+5. showing the list of "friends" from database
+6. encrypting and decrypting messeges

 ## Why Windows sockets?
 The main reason is I wanted to make something fun which will be used for as many people as possible and Windows is the most popular system.